-The following virt drivers support the config drive: libvirt, Hyper-V, VMware, and (since 17.0.0 Queens) PowerVM.
+The following virt drivers support the config drive: libvirt, Hyper-V and VMware.
 The Bare Metal service also supports the config drive.

 To use config drives with libvirt or VMware, you must first install the genisoimage package on each compute host.
 Use the

 mkisofs_cmdconfig option to set the path where you install the genisoimage program.
 If genisoimage is in the same path as the nova-compute service, you do not need to set this flag.

 To use config drives with Hyper-V, you must set the

 mkisofs_cmdconfig option to the full path to an mkisofs.exe installation.
 Additionally, you must set the

 hyperv.qemu_img_cmdconfig option to the full path to an qemu-img command installation.